francescosolera/TBD-evaluation/README.md

 |   |   |   |-- det.txt
 </pre>

-Inside the `trackers` folder, one folder must exists for each tracker one which to compare.
-Inside each trackers specific folders, one folder for each sequence has to be created containing at least `occlusion_results` and `robustness_results`.
-These two folder must contain the .txt files containing the tracking results.
-The name of the files must be the same of the input detections so that the toolbox can parse the values of P and R (in the example) and the number of the run.
+Inside the `trackers` folder, one folder must exists for each tracker one whish to compare.
+Inside each tracker specific folder, one folder for each sequence has to be created containing at least `occlusion_results` and `robustness_results`.
+These two folders must contain the .txt files of the tracker results.
+The name of the files must be the same one of the input detections file, so that the toolbox can parse the values of P and R (in the example) and the number of the run.
 Once these folder are set up as shown above, the script `evaluateExperiments.m` can be lunched.
 It only needs some configurations to reach the results files:
 ```matlab
 baseFolder      = 'D:\lab\TBD_evaluation';
 trackerName     = 'trk1';
 seqName         = 'AVG-TownCentre';
 resultsFolder   = 'robustness_results';
 ```
 The evaluation script is the same that can be downloaded from the MOT Challenge website.
-We only added a couple of lines to also save the generated tracks length so to account for our proposed measure as well.
-As we didn't want to change anything else of the evaluation script by MOT Challenge, it is also required to modify the `evaluator > seqmaps > seq_to_test.txt` and specify in the second line the name of the sequence to evaluate the trackers upon.
+We only added a couple of lines to also save the generated tracks length to account for our proposed measure as well.
+As we didn't want to change anything else of the evaluation script by MOT Challenge, we also required to manually modify the `evaluator > seqmaps > seq_to_test.txt` and specify, in the second line, the name of the test sequence.
 First line must be left empty.

 By running this script, a `results.mat` file is created inside each results folder.
-This files contain all the CLEAR MOT standard metrics and our proposed tracks length measure.
+This .mat files contain all the CLEAR MOT standard metrics and our proposed tracks length measure.

 ## result visualization
-The last contribution of our toolbox is a set of plots computed starting from the `results.mat` files generated in the previous sections.
+The last contribution of our toolbox is a set of plots obtained from the `results.mat` files generated in the previous sections.
 There are three types of plots, detailed in the paper (see reference below):
 - MOTA matrices
 - TL plots
 - TL areas